 Critical-areas buffer zones should not be used as sediment treatment areas.
 These areas shall remain completely undisturbed.
-The local permitting authority may expand the buffer widths temporarily to allow the use of the expanded area for removal of sediment.
+The county may expand the buffer widths temporarily to allow the use of the expanded area for removal of sediment.

 - Preserving natural vegetation or plantings in clumps, blocks, or strips is generally the easiest and most successful method. - Leave all unstable steep slopes in natural vegetation. - Mark clearing limits and keep all equipment and construction debris out of the natural areas and buffer zones.
-Steel construction fencing is the most effective method in protecting sensitive areas and buffers.
+High visibility fencing is the most effective method in protecting sensitive areas and buffers.
 Alternatively, wire-backed silt fence on steel posts is marginally effective.
-Flagging alone is typically not effective. - Keep all excavations outside the dripline of trees and shrubs. - Do not push debris or extra soil into the buffer zone area because it will cause damage from burying and smothering. - Vegetative buffer zones for streams, lakes or other waterways shall be established by the local permitting authority or other state or federal permits or approvals.
+Flagging alone is typically not effective. - Keep all excavations outside the dripline of trees and shrubs. - Do not push debris or extra soil into the buffer zone area because it will cause damage from burying and smothering. - Vegetative buffer zones for streams, lakes or other waterways shall be established by the county or other state or federal permits or approvals.

-Inspect the area frequently to make sure flagging remains in place and the area remains undisturbed.
-Replace all damaged flagging immediately.
+• Inspect the area frequently to make sure fencing or flagging remains in place and remains undisturbed.
+Replace all damaged fencing or flagging immediately.